 Home Cheesemaking FAQs

-Increasingly people make cheese because of the real cost benefit to them and the fact that they are in charge of their food making process.
-Public awareness on product ingredients and a desire for quality organic food has catapulted cheesemaking back into popularity.
+Increasingly people make cheese, yoghurt, butter, kefir etc because of the real cost benefit to them and the fact that they are in charge of their food making process.
+Public awareness on product ingredients and a desire for quality organic food has catapulted this artisan craft back into popularity and priminence.